 Taking the Centovalli train opens another window on remote Switzerland.
 The valleys lead over the Simplon Pass to the Rhone Valley’s Lake Geneva.
 This beautiful wine-growing region is a third UNESCO site.
 Attend a concert at Montreux’s Stravinsky Hall.
 A must see is the Charlie Chaplin Museum!

 Then to Basel where three countries meet the mighty Rhine.
 The multi-cultural historic city of Erasmus, 35 museums, and Tiguely, their whimsical sculptor whose work graces many corners and his namesake museum.

-The Switzerland circle stops for a night at picturesque Ittingen.
+Spend a night in picturesque Ittingen.
 Never heard of it?
 Not many have.
-It’s a medieval monastery restored to what it may have been with a small hotel, a baroque church and chapel, art galleries, farm animals, a vineyard, lovely gardens, and monks’ quarters to show us how they lived way back when.
+It’s a restored medieval monastery with a small hotel, a baroque church, art galleries, farm animals, a vineyard, gardens, and the quarters of the Carthusian monks who lived there 850 years ago.